awwad/uptane/README.md

 ds.update_cycle()
 ```

-Note that multiple windows with different Secondary clients can be run simultaneously.
-In each additional window, run the same calls as above, but with the clean_slate() call modified to include a distinct ECU Serial. e.g. `ds.clean_slate(ecu_serial='33333')`
+Optionally, multiple windows with different Secondary clients can be run simultaneously.
+In each additional window, you can run the same calls as above to set up a new ECU in the same, default vehicle by modifying the clean_slate() call to include a distinct ECU Serial. e.g. `ds.clean_slate(ecu_serial='33333')`

+If the Secondary is in a different vehicle from the default vehicle, this call should look like:
+`ds.clean_slate(vin='112', ecu_serial='33333', primary_port='30702')`, providing a VIN for the new vehicle, a unique ECU Serial, and indicating the port listed by this Secondary's Primary when that Primary initialized (e.g. "Primary will now listen on port 30702").

 The Secondary's update_cycle() call:
 - fetches and validates the signed metadata for the vehicle from the Primary